cetic/fadi/doc/AZUREAD_AUTH.md

 https://<your_grafana_domain_name>/login/azuread
 ```

-Type the Grafana domain name in your browser (don't forget the 's' in 'https') and you will see a new field to sign in with Microsoft:
+Type the Grafana domain name in your browser and you will see a new field to sign in with Microsoft:

 <img src="images/AzureAD/grafana_sign_in.PNG" alt="Grafana Sign In"/>